 Maybe you’ve noticed how much confusion there is out there when it comes to marketing.
 There’s a lot of noise being generated over terms like “branding,” “social media,” “content,” or “digital marketing.”
 It can be hard to wrap your head around this stuff and even harder to choose a marketing company to work with.

-We actually believe that too much of the money being spent on “marketing” these days is wasted as a result of that confusion.
+We actually believe that too much of the money being spent on “marketing” these days is wasted as a result of this confusion.
 There are literally thousands of marketing tactics to choose from and too many so-called “marketing professionals” trying to hawk the latest “silver bullet” (SEO, anyone?)

 What few people realize is that there is something more fundamentally wrong with their brand than not being on the latest social media platform.

 The one thing that is holding many landscape companies back from greater profits and growth is this… their STORY!